 In most cases, having glaucoma will not change the way you or your doctor should think about your cataracts.
 In fact, cataract surgery sometimes lowers eye pressure, so there’s a chance you could take fewer glaucoma medications afterwards.
 Also, if your cataract surgeon is skilled in glaucoma treatment, they may be able to provide glaucoma treatment, or even perform glaucoma surgery, at the same time.

 However, glaucoma patients do still need to be cautious if undergoing cataract surgery, and should advise their doctor of any prior history of glaucoma.
 Eye pressure can increase after cataract surgery, so it’s important your doctor closely monitors eye pressure if you have glaucoma.

 Ultimately, every patient’s situation is different, and they should discuss all their options with their doctor before considering any treatment or surgery.

 "For most people, glaucoma does not have to be a major consideration in your decision of whether and when to have cataract surgery,” CEENTA Ophthalmologist Veena Rao, MD, said.
 “Every person and every eye is different, so be sure to ask your doctor to help you know the options best for you.”

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 Dr. Rao practices in our Matthews and Monroe offices.
 To make an appointment with her or any of CEENTA’s eye doctors, call 704-295-3000.
 You can also request an appointment online or through myCEENTAchart.